 - angel.co - Like LinkedIn but for startups.

 - overleaf.com - Awesome website for making a super clean resume.

 - workatastartup.com - Work for potentially one of the next big startups.
 Gain experience working for an early-stage startup backed by the biggest startup incubator.

 - Personal Website - Your website allows you to establish your brand and show off your skills.
 It does not need to be elaborate.

 As a student you get A TON of free stuff.
 Take advantage and try lots of different stuff out while it's free!
 Don't miss the free month of Flatiron School, free 6 months of Frontend Masters, and GO RAILS.

 - Github Student Developer Pack has all kinds of free stuff for domains, game engines, hosting, software, SaaS compaines, and a ton more.

 - This Github repo of collected links

 One last thing; all of this is reflective of my experience and the space I'm in.
+I've also not gone through many of these courses.
+They just look legit to me from the outside and from what the community says about them.
 There are A TON of jobs in tech and pretty much everything I've linked to here would get you a job as a web developer.
 But maybe you want to make video games, maybe you want to launch rockets into space, maybe something else.
 That's awesome, I just don't have any links for that yet...